AWeber and Mailchimp – undoubtedly two of the most well-known email marketing solutions out there.

 I've used both AWeber and Mailchimp extensively over the last five years, so I have a pretty good feel for their strengths and weaknesses.

 In this article I'm going to try and share with you a bit of what I know about both of them.

 So that hopefully, you can make a better informed decision than maybe you would have otherwise.

 Neither of these providers are ‘Jonny come lately's' who have just arrived on the scene to make a quick buck.

 Both were founded with a similar goal of making email marketing accessible and manageable for small businesses.

-They’ve both been pretty successful in pursuit of that goal.
+They've both been pretty successful in pursuit of their goals.